nuprl/retic_performance/gm-pepm-2018/talk/README.md

 compare to typed racket at end, perforamcne (why care about tag soundness)

-examples with the soundnesses, what kind of things occur

 more time on graphs, curve looks like this, why an S, knowing where the spike is, what conclusions from graph

-add "experiment" section